Let passion lead you.

 Thomas Heatherwick (2012)

-I came away from the Thomas Heatherwick exhibition at the V and A wondering how I could realign my life to follow my passions as whole heatedly as he.
-Exploring the world, marveling at the wonder of creation and paying homage with wondrous inventions.
-I felt a longing to come into sharp focus, like this man, at the centre of his design studio, defined by his passions, with an amassed community that shares them.
+I came away from the Thomas Heatherwick exhibition at the V and A wondering how I could realign my life to follow my passions as whole heatedly as this designer.
+He seems to explore the world marvelling at the wonder of creation and paying homage with wondrous inventions.
+I have a sense of a man distilled to his core passions at the centre of his design studio, surrounded by a community that share his vision.

 Old Airport (2012)